orbitmines/archive/projects/Project - Research towards Designs (2024-2025).md

 # UNPROCESSED
 *Tread carefully, confusion abound*

+What if we tried programming first, how would you gamify aspects of it?

+---

 What type of information is stored on player?
 Things like: Preferences, interested in these fields, these types of knowledge trees already unlocked (can autogenerate these to some extent?).

 Other IDE functionality: